UPHL-BioNGS/Cecret/CONTRIBUTING.md

 ## 🏛️ Code of Conduct

 Please note that this project is governed by a **Code of Conduct**.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to (eriny@utah.gov)[eriny@utah.gov].
+Please report unacceptable behavior to [eriny@utah.gov](eriny@utah.gov).